MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/service-principal-managed-identity.md

 [!INCLUDE [version-eq-azure-devops](../../../includes/version-eq-azure-devops.md)]

-You can add Azure Active Directory (Azure AD) service principals and managed identities to your Azure DevOps organizations and grant them access to specific organization resources through group permissions.
-They are commonly used to perform actions in applications that power automation workflows for your company.
+You can now add Azure Active Directory (Azure AD) service principals and managed identities to your Azure DevOps organizations to grant them access to your organization resources.
+For many teams, this is a viable and preferred alternative to personal access tokens (PATs) when authenticating applications that power automation workflows for your company.

 ## About Service Principals and Managed Identities

 > [!NOTE]
 > Service principal and managed identities support is currently in public preview.
 They are only available to Azure AD-backed organizations.

 For those developing applications on top of Azure AD, let these applications access your organization's Azure DevOps resources by adding their service principals as members of your organization.
-[Service principals](/azure/active-directory/fundamentals/service-accounts-principal) are security objects within an Azure AD application that define who can access an application and what they can access for a given tenant.
-They can be setup in the Azure portal during the application registration process and configured to access specific Azure resources, including Azure DevOps.
+[Service principals](/azure/active-directory/fundamentals/service-accounts-principal) are security objects within an Azure AD application that define what an application can do and access in a given tenant.
+They can be setup in the Azure portal during the application registration process and configured to access Azure resources, including Azure DevOps.
 By adding these service principals into your organization and setting up permissions on top of them, we can determine whether a service principal is authorized to access resources and which ones.

-[Managed identities](/azure/active-directory/fundamentals/service-accounts-managed-identities) are another Azure AD concept that act similarly to the application service principals described above.
+[Managed identities](/azure/active-directory/fundamentals/service-accounts-managed-identities) are another Azure AD feature that act similarly to the application service principals described above.
 These objects provide identities for Azure resources and allow an easy way for services that support Azure AD authentication to share credentials.
-They are an appealing option because Azure AD takes care of credential management, rotation, and protection required.
+They are an appealing option because Azure AD takes care of credential management, rotation, and protection.
 While setup and configuration of a managed identity may look different in the Azure portal, Azure DevOps treats both security objects similarly as a new identity that can be added into our Users Hub and further configured to limit permissions.
-Throughout the rest of this documentation, we will refer to managed identites and service principals interchangeably, unless distinctly specified.
+Throughout the rest of this documentation, we will refer to managed identites and service principals interchangeably by service principal, unless distinctly specified.

-Below, we describe the steps needed to authenticate with these identities that perform actions on behalf of themselves, as opposed to for a given user.
+Below, we describe the steps needed to authenticate these identities to Azure DevOps to allow them to perform actions on behalf of themselves.

 ## Step-by-step Configuration